getyourguide/getyourguide-supplier-api-sdk/README.md

 and now, you can simply run ``composer install`` from the root of this project.
 This will fetch the dependencies and generate the autoload files.

 However, using composer is not strictly required.
-You can also clone the needed repositories (dependencies) manually and autoload the files your preferred way (as well as replace the autoloader require statement in the demo files).
+You can also clone the needed repositories (dependencies) manually and autoload the files your preferred way.

 License